epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 This file lists the building blocks that will be installed.
 In theory, it can be modified before running setup.sh to install only specific block (this has not been tested).

-**TODO: Test building block deployment and improve documentation.
-Determine which blocks need to be deployed on the same server, and how to configure the blocks if they are deployed on different servers.**
+[//]: # (**TODO: Test building block deployment and improve documentation.
+Determine which blocks need to be deployed on the same server, and how to configure the blocks if they are deployed on different servers.**)

 ## Requirements